elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/index.md

+# The ELIXIR Guide for Annotation of websites hosting training events and material

 [add-bioschemas file='./docs/training-material.yaml']

-# ELIXIR Lesson Title

 ## Authors